-Timo Werner (German pronunciation: ; born 6 March 1996) is a German professional footballer who plays as a forward for RB Leipzig and the Germany national team.
+Timo Werner (born 6 March 1996) is a German professional footballer who plays as a striker for RB Leipzig and the Germany national team.

-A prolific goalscorer at youth international level, Werner made his senior debut for Germany in 2017.
-In the same year, he helped Germany claim the 2017 FIFA Confederations Cup where his return of three goals earned him the tournament's Golden Boot award.
+Werner was a prolific goalscorer at youth international level where he scored 34 goals in 48 appearances across the various age group levels.
+He made his senior debut for Germany in 2017 and in the same year helped his nation claim the 2017 FIFA Confederations Cup where his return of three goals earned him the tournament's Golden Boot award.